Tuesday, May 24, 2011

 Sarah,

 I thought your post came across important points of view that are developed through a range of varieties, one in particular being the cultural differences in religion and its relation to caring for the dead.
 From the story and views of your father contrasting with your mothers is a interesting point of view, showing both sides of a "party" and how differently it is dealt with.
-I also thought your question "...why do people respect people more after they die?" is a interesting norm that I also wish to understand, from this I would
+I also thought your question "...why do people respect people more after they die?" is a interesting norm that I also wish to understand, from this I would like to hear your thoughts on maybe why?

 Great Post!